Popular music in Sweden: Indie pop and rock

 In the 2000s some indie bands from Sweden found their way to the international music scene.

 Singer Nina Persson from The Cardigans launched a solo project in 2001 under the name A Camp.
 The lead single "I Can Buy You" peaking at number 46 in the UK chart.
 In 2003, The Cardigans returned with their album Long Gone Before Daylight, a quieter, more ambient collection of songs.
 In Sweden it was certified 2× platinum and the band won two Swedish Grammy Awards.

 José González is a Swedish indie folk singer-songwriter of Argentine descent.
 His cover of "Heartbeats", originally by his fellow Swedes The Knife, was a hit on the UK singles chart where it peaked at number nine in 2003.

 The Tallest Man on Earth is the stage name of Swedish folk singer songwriter Kristian Matsson.

 Indie band The Concretes first appeared in the UK Singles Chart in 2004 with "You Can't Hurry Love" (#55) and "Seem Fine" (#52).
 Lead singer Victoria Bergsman left the group in 2006 and, with Peter, Bjorn and John, recorded the single "Young Folks" the same year.
-This reached #35 in the UK singles chart, and was re-issued the following year, this time peaking at #13.
+This reached No. 35 in the UK singles chart, and was re-issued the following year, this time peaking at No. 13.

-On the national scene, Kent are by many seen as the greatest indie band, having sold more than 2 million copies of their albums and repeatedly been awarded best group of the year awards.
+On the national scene, Kent are by many seen as the greatest rock band, having sold more than 3 million copies of their albums and repeatedly been awarded best group of the year awards.
 Håkan Hellström can in some way be seen as a solo artist counterpart, having gained both public and critical acclaim.

 Other notable artists include refused, Air France, bob hund, ceo, Dungen, Eskobar, Fever Ray, First Aid Kit, The Hives, Jens Lekman, The Knife, Komeda, Life on Earth, Little Dragon, Lykke Li, The Radio Dept., Shout Out Louds, The Soundtrack of Our Lives, The Sounds, The Tough Alliance, The Field, and Avner.

 Eurovision Song Contest

-Sweden has participated in the Eurovision Song Contest 57 times since making its debut in 1958, missing only three contests since then (1964, 1970 and 1976).
-Sweden is one of the most successful competing nations at the Eurovision, with a total of six victories in the contest, only behind Ireland who have seven wins:
+Sweden has participated in the Eurovision Song Contest 61 times since making its debut in 1958, missing only three contests since then (1964, 1970 and 1976).
+Sweden is tied with Ireland for the most Eurovision wins, being seven in total: